openstack-archive/fuel-plugin-xenserver/doc/source/description.rst

   Machines used to run the OpenStack services.
 Installation of XenServer and configuration of these Virtual Machines must be performed manually.
+* File-based storage (EXT / NFS) must be used.
+If using local storage then select "Enable thin provisioning" at host installation time
 * Each hypervisor must have the same access credentials as Fuel does not support per-node settings.
 * One Virtual Machine, which will be used to run Nova (the compute